10 Major Ports In Brazil

 Gross Cargo Tonnage(2019): 12 million tonnes

-It is three kilometres away from the confluence of the Amazon River, whereas at an 867 km river distance from the city of Belém.
+It is three kilometres away from the confluence of the Amazon River and 867 km from the city of Belém.

-The construction of the Santarém port proposed by the National Integration Plan (PIN) began in the 1970s by the military government.
+The military government began construction of the Santarém port proposed by the National Integration Plan (PIN) in the 1970s.

 Eventually, it was inaugurated in February 1974 and received cargo and passenger ships using the precarious municipal warehouse of Santarém.

-These include around 80% of the cargo from Porto Velho (Rondônio) and 20% of it coming from Miritituba, Pará.
-The two main items exported are wood and grain include soy and corn, which are exported around different parts of the world.
+These include around 80% of Porto Velho (Rondônio) cargo and 20% of it coming from Miritituba, Pará.
+The two main items exported are wood and grain, including soy and corn, which are exported to different parts of the world.

-The Port of Santarém is administered by Companhia Docas do Pará (CDP).
+Companhia Docas administer the Port of Santarém do Pará (CDP).

 Salvador, Bahai